Azure/azure-event-hubs/readme.md

 * [Go](https://github.com/azure/azure-event-hubs-go)
 * [Apache Spark integration](https://github.com/Azure/azure-event-hubs-spark)

-If you have any feedback, questions, or comments, go to the correct repo and file an issue.
-All invovlement is welcome and encouraged!
+If you have any feedback, questions, or comments, go to the correct repo and file an issue. **Your invovlement is welcome and encouraged!**

 ## What is Event Hubs?